You have /5 articles left.

-WASHINGTON -- The U.S. Department of Education published the final rules to carry out changes to the Clery Act today, requiring colleges and universities to collect and disclose crime statistics about the number of reported crimes that were investigated and determined to be unfounded.
+WASHINGTON -- The U.S. Department of Education published the final rules to carry out changes to the Clery Act todaythat'd be Monday to be clear -jn, requiring colleges and universities to collect and disclose crime statistics about the number of reported crimes that were investigated and determined to be unfounded.
 Previously, those incidents were not required to be reported, so the rule requires the disclosure of statistics from the past three calendar years as well as those going forward.

 "That's the biggest change we've made," Lynn Mahaffie, acting assistant secretary for postsecondary education, said during a press call Friday.
 "It allows us to better monitor what crimes are being reported, see the extent that reporting is being abused, and provide technical assistance."